o19s/elasticsearch-learning-to-rank/guide/2-logging-features.md

     }
 ```

-We can use those values to flesh out our judgment list
+We can use those values to flesh out our judgment list with feature values.

 ## Logging values for a live feature set